Wenomr/naval-fight/README.md

 # naval-fight

-A very very simple battleship fight game written using vanilla js.
+A very simple battleship fight game written using vanilla js.

 Can be launched by downloading repo and opening index.html in your browser.